open-data/docker-og/readme.md

     1. `127.0.0.1 portal.open.local`
     1. `127.0.0.1 solr.open.local`
     1. `127.0.0.1 search.open.local`
-1. __Use [mkcert](https://github.com/FiloSottile/mkcert)__ to make a certificate for nginx(Drupal, CKAN, Django, and Solr) and solr if you're using Windows with WSL2, makes sure to make the certificates in Powershell running as an Administrator, not within WSL2:
+1. __Use [mkcert](https://github.com/FiloSottile/mkcert)__ to make a certificate for nginx(Drupal, CKAN, Django, and Solr) and solr.
+If you're using Windows with WSL2, makes sure to make the certificates in Powershell running as an Administrator, not within WSL2:
    * __nginx(Drupal, CKAN, Django, and Solr):__
       1. cd inside of the `docker/config/nginx/certs` directory.
       1. Generate the pem chain: `mkcert -cert-file open.local.pem -key-file open.local-key.pem open.local search.open.local registry.open.local portal.open.local solr.open.local 127.0.0.1 localhost ::1 ::5001 ::5000 ::8981 ::8983 ::4430`